Chart Color Schemes

 Cultural Diversity

-Evatt's cultural diversity was found to be above average, with 20.5% of its population born overseas and 16.8% speaking a language other than English at home.
-Christianity was the predominant religion in Evatt, comprising 44.1% of people.
-Notably, the category 'Other' had an overrepresentation in Evatt, making up 1.0% compared to 1.3% across Australian Capital Territory.
+Evatt's cultural diversity was above average, with 20.5% of its population born overseas and 16.8% speaking a language other than English at home.
+Christianity was the predominant religion in Evatt, making up 44.1% of people.
+Notably, the category 'Other' comprised 1.0% of Evatt's population, slightly higher than the Australian Capital Territory average of 1.3%.

 Frequently Asked Questions - Diversity